Facially Dual Complete (Nice) cones and lexicographic tangents: Facially Dual Complete Cones and Tangential Exposure

 \subsection{Lexicographic tangent cones}

 The last example leads us to the next idea.
 The above regular cone is facially exposed and tangentially exposed, but it is not FDC.
 Also, its tangent cone to $C$ at $x=(0,0,0)$ is not tangentially exposed itself.
-This is intuitively clear from Fig.~\ref{fig:second-order-cubic-fail}, where the dotted line in the left-hand-side graphic shows the set of points for which the strong tangential exposure fails with respect to the adjacent flat face, and the right-hand-side plot shows the slice of this second order tangent cone.
+This is intuitively clear from Fig.~\ref{fig:second-order-cubic-fail}, where the dotted line in the left-hand-side graphic shows the set of points for which the tangential exposure property fails (on the tangent cone at $(0,0,0)$) with respect to the adjacent flat face, and the right-hand-side plot shows the slice of this second-order tangent cone.
 So, we consider a stronger property defined by enforcing tangential exposure condition \eqref{eq:GeomCond} recursively on all tangent cones.
 For example, a second-order tangent cone for $C$ at $x \in C$ and $v \in \mT(x;C)$ is:

 We may recursively apply this construction to generate $k$th-order tangent cones for every nonnegative integer $k$.
 This geometric notion is a geometric counterpart of Nesterov's \emph{lexicographic derivatives} (see \cite{NesterovLex} for this analytic notion, and the references therein).
 Any tangent cone obtained as a result of the above recursive procedure (of any order) is called a \emph{lexicographic tangent cone} of $C$.
 We say that a closed convex set is {\em strongly tangentially exposed} if it is tangentially exposed along with all of its lexicographic tangent cones.